Google Ads Journey Aware Bidding: The next bidding innovation for lead gen [UPDATED]

 Is it possible that the way you bid on Google Ads is about to get a major upgrade?
 For a while now, sophisticated lead generation advertisers have been using a clever approach called value-based bidding.
 This method assigns different values to different types of leads, which helps your campaigns focus on finding the most promising ones.
 But what if Google Ads could go even further, looking at the entire customer journey, not just the initial lead?

-Google recently announced a new concept called "Journey Aware Bidding" at its Think Leads 2025 event.
-While it’s still in the early pilot phase, this development signals a shift toward a more holistic approach to bidding for leads.
-Instead of using arbitrary values, this new technology would potentially be aware of and responsive to the entire path a customer takes.
+Google recently announced a new concept called "Journey Aware Bidding."
+This development signals a shift toward a more holistic approach to bidding for leads.
+Instead of using arbitrary values, this new technology is aware of and responsive to the entire path a customer takes.
 If you’re a small business owner, a marketing manager, or anyone who runs lead gen campaigns on Google Ads, this could change how you approach your strategy.

 Here’s what you can expect to learn in this article: